DataDog/integrations-core/prometheus/README.md

 Extract custom metrics from any prometheus endpoints.

 <div class="alert alert-warning">
-All the metrics retrieved by this integration are considered custom metrics.
+All the metrics retrieved by this integration are considered [custom metrics][7].
 </div>

 ## Setup